elliehastings/soccer-matches/README.md

 Recommendations are based on either of two 'scores' (or possibly a combination!):

 1. "Closeness": Minimum difference of team points (how close are the teams on the table, and therefore how close and exciting might the game be?)
-2. "Quality": Minimum average of team points (how high up on the table are both teams?)
+2. "Quality": Maximum average of team points (how high up on the table are both teams?)

 **Note**: this is a **work-in-progress** side project to play with FastAPI and OpenAI and is not meant for Production usage.
 Features are actively in development - see below for the running roadmap!